 Maximize Safe & Quick Route Selection

 “We employed a real-time tracker simply to prevent theft and make sure our driver was arriving at appointments on time”, explained a manager for a sheet metal business in New York.
 “All we had to do was plug the tracker into the OBDii port of our truck and we were ready to rock and roll.”

 Viewing Company Vehicles In The Field

-After a real time GPS tracker is connected to a company vehicle all the business manager or person overseeing the data needs to do is go to a website to view both historical and real time driving activity.
-The data is stored securely and can be viewed with a mobile phone or regular computer.
+After a real time GPS tracker is connected to a company vehicle all the business managers or persons overseeing the data needs to do is go to a website to view both historical and real time driving activity.
+The data is stored securely and can be viewed with a mobile phone or a regular computer.
 All the user needs to access their personal auto tracking data is the login credentials.
 This is a great feature because multiple people in different locations can also view the tracking information!

 Tracking a vehicle with GPS really is simple and useful for any small business looking to maximize their vehicle management plan, but it’s important to also recognize that GPS can have some shortcomings.
 For example, the devices used for tracking cars employ something called assisted-GPS.
-This means GPS signals are used to record driving activity with a high-degree of accuracy and that data is then transmitted via cell towers.
+This means GPS signals are used to record driving activity with a high degree of accuracy and that data is then transmitted via cell towers.
 This means if a small business is located in a rural area where cellular coverage is not present the tracker will not be able to function properly.
 Businesses interested in tracking technology should also be aware that GPS signals cannot penetrate concrete so if a company vehicle is parked underground the tracker most likely won’t be able to pinpoint the exact location of that vehicle.
-However, there conditions are quite rare and can be determined before investment in a GPS monitoring system.
+However, their conditions are quite rare and can be determined before investment in a GPS monitoring system.